ProjectPhysX/FluidX3D/README.md

 ### Hardware

 - <details><summary>Can FluidX3D run on multiple GPUs at the same time?</summary><br>Yes.
 The simulation grid is then split in domains, one for each GPU (domain decomposition method).
 The GPUs essentially pool their memory, enabling much larger grid resolution and higher performance.
-Rendering is parallelized across multiple GPUs as well; each GPU renders its own domain with a 3D offset, then rendered frames from all GPUs are overlayed with their z-buffers.
+Rendering is parallelized across multiple GPUs as well; each GPU renders its own domain with a 3D offset, then rendered frames from all GPUs are overlaid with their z-buffers.
 Communication between domains is done over PCIe, so no SLI/Crossfire/NVLink/InfinityFabric is required.
 All GPUs must however be installed in the same node (PC/laptop/server).
 Even <a href="https://youtu.be/_8Ed8ET9gBU">unholy combinations of AMD+Intel+Nvidia GPUs will work</a>, although it is recommended to only use GPUs with similar memory capacity and bandwidth together.
 Using a fast gaming GPU and slow integrated GPU together would only decrease performance due to communication overhead.<br><br></details>

 - <details><summary>Can I run FluidX3D on the CPU?</summary><br>Yes, and this is especially useful when you need more memory than a GPU can offer.
 You only need to install the <a href="https://github.com/ProjectPhysX/FluidX3D/blob/master/DOCUMENTATION.md#0-install-gpu-drivers-and-opencl-runtime">Intel CPU Runtime for OpenCL</a>.<br><br></details>